kiboschool/course-pm-and-design/src/lessons/software-team/design-thinking.md

 ### Design Thinking Principles

-In their seminal paper "Understanding Innovation: Design Thinking," Christoph Meinel and Harry Leifer of the Hasso-Plattner-Institute of Design at Stanford University (d.school) identified four rules or principles of Design Thinking:
+In their seminal paper <a href="https://download.e-bookshelf.de/download/0000/0148/31/L-G-0000014831-0013208522.pdf" target="_blank"> Understanding Innovation: Design Thinking </a> Christoph Meinel and Harry Leifer of the Hasso-Plattner-Institute of Design at Stanford University (d.school) describe four rules or principles of design thinking:

 1. **The human rule:** design is social in nature — problems must be solved in a way that satisfies human needs and acknowledge the human elements in all technologies.